 In Florida, misconduct in workers’ compensation cases usually relies heavily on the facts that apply to the situation and the evidence provided.
 Unfortunately, these “facts” can be very difficult pin down as absolutes.
 There may be an issue of he-said, she-said, or allegations of misconduct could be based on social media posts or online conversations.
 Any of these situations might turn a harmless comment into something far more serious, potentially leading to allegations of misconduct.

-If you were unfairly terminated for misconduct and you fear your temporary partial disability might be in jeopardy, our workers’ compensation attorneys want to help.
+If you got hurt at work and then got fired for misconduct and you fear your temporary partial disability might be in jeopardy, our workers’ compensation attorneys want to help.

 Contact Law Offices of Adam Baron to schedule a free consultation with our firm.
 We can help you recover if you have been laid off after a work injury.